AmirStha/node_react_aws/deployment_instructions.md

-## new AWS Account
+## Deploy in a new AWS Account

-- If you are going to deploy in a completely new AWS account, please copy the cloudformation
+- If you are going to deploy in a completely new AWS account, please copy the cloudformation templates to an S3 bucket

 ```bash
 aws s3 cp ./cloudformation/templates_ecs s3://pj-test-ecs-deploy-resources-bucket/templates --recursive